 Throw in a bonfire, some hot dogs, marshmallows, graham crackers and chocolate bars and you have a recipe for a great evening.
 Oh, and don’t forget the hot apple cider.

-It’s around this time of the year my wife’s family has their annual fall picnic.
+It’s around this time of the year my wife’s family usually has their annual fall picnic.
 It always includes the bonfire but also includes a hayrack ride.
 The ride is usually pretty chilly, but it is still a lot of fun.

 Along with the fun also comes a little bit of work around the farm – driving a tractor in the field or to the elevator.
 Harvest is truly a family event in North Iowa.